Channel 4: Culture Secretary Michelle Donelan advises PM against privatisation

 In September, the culture secretary said she would "re-examine the business case" for privatisation.

-Ms Donelan's recommendation to scrap the plan was made in a letter addressed to the prime minister, which was obtained by The News Agents' Lewis Goodall.
+Ms Donelan's recommendation to scrap the plan was made in a letter addressed to the prime minister, apparently written on Tuesday, which was obtained by The News Agents' Lewis Goodall.

 In it, she wrote: "After reviewing the business case, I have concluded that pursuing a sale at this point is not the right decision and there are better ways to secure C4C's (Channel 4 Corporation) sustainability and that of the independent production sector."